mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 # 3. How can you tell if you are on the right track to reach your ASANA?

 Because your environment and the state of your organization are evolving in a constant feedback loop, you can never quite reach finality in chasing your ASANA.
 Yogi masters will tell you that it’s about the journey, not the destination.
 In mathematical terms, you can only reach your ASANA asymptotically.
 As Mike Tyson said in his great wisdom "everybody has a plan until they get punched in the mouth."
-There will always be a lot of blood, sweet and tears during the journey.
+There will always be a lot of blood, sweat and tears during the journey.

 Regardless, there are a few indicators that you are on the right track.
 If you can muster a team within the day, have super-users that recommend your product, have leaders that are actively involved in enabling others, removing barriers, and are not afraid to take calculated risks, then you are well on your way to produce a few unicorns, with enough magic dust to reward everyone involved.